 - Current Year: Redshirt Senior

-- Height/Weight: 6’5″, 205 pounds
+- Height/Weight: 6’3 1/2″, 200 pounds

 A.T.
-Perry scouting report
+Perry Scouting Report

-Perry is one of the more unique receivers in the 2023 NFL Draft pool.
+Perry was one of the more unique receivers in the 2023 NFL Draft pool.
 His mold brings excitement but also uncertainty when projecting to the next level.
 What do the diagnostics say about his potential?

 Even within his cylinder, he’s a spry athlete who’s incredibly light on his feet and fleet-footed moving upfield.
 Perry’s amped-up movement style can help supplement separation at the line.
 The Wake Forest WR can use his lateral quickness to adjust attack angles and manage space.

 He can contort in unnatural ways to convert on tough passes with his flexible torso and is comfortable reaching beyond his frame.
 Perry is very flexible and adaptable as a pass catcher, even in high-pressure moments.

 Expanding on his natural receiving ability, Perry can track the ball downfield and guide it in with his hands.
 His hands are strong and soft all at once, gently guiding in throws, then locking down passes with stifling grip once they arrive.
 Going further, Perry has shown he can stay calm and collected working through contact.

 Hand/eye coordination is another impressive function of Perry’s natural ability.
 The Wake Forest WR has the hand/eye coordination to get his hands where they need to be on tough catches, and he actively catches away from his frame, outreaching DBs with his elite length.

 As you might expect, Perry’s brand of athleticism translates well in the route-running phase.
 The Wake Forest WR flashes a steady release package off the line.
 He can generate displacement with smooth, sudden lateral moves and an abrupt jab step, then accelerate upfield.
 He’s also shown he can sink his hips on direction changes and sustain acceleration through tight transitions.